picons/picons/CONTRIBUTING.md

 Logo type reference:

 ```
-default  — standard logo as used by the TV station; looks good on the background intended by the station (mostly white)
+default  — standard logo as used by the TV station; designed for the station's own background (typically light/white), may not be legible on dark backgrounds
 light    — modified default with darker parts made lighter; looks good on dark backgrounds
 dark     — modified default with lighter parts made darker; looks good on light backgrounds
 white    — fully white, no colors (indexed 1-bit, black/white); looks good on dark backgrounds